-First of all I should never have opened up three tickets – per Mike.
+First of all, (Mike admonished) I should never have opened up three tickets.

-Apparently they want all the information a single ticket.
+Apparently, they want all the information in a single ticket.

-I wondered at the time if they wanted one ticket for the entire time I’m hosting with them that ends up being 10,000 words???
+I wondered at the time if they wanted one ticket for the entire time I’m hosting with them which would end up end at 50,000 words???

-I don’t get how that works – but I just reply “okay Mike”.
+I don’t get how that works – but I replied “okay Mike”.

 I explained that I was going to use a vault press download to supply all the content and the SQLs.

-Mike replies “clone migration is really the best way to go”.
+Mike replied “clone migration is really the best way to go”.

-I reply to Mike that “a clone migration doesn’t help me – I need a clean install”.
+I repled to Mike that “a clone migration doesn’t help me – I need a clean install”.

-Mike replies “there is no difference between a clean install and a clone migration”.
+Mike replied “there is no difference between a clean install and a clone migration”.

 Note to support techs: Mike is probably old enough to be a grandson.